andprosoft/capital_analyzer/doc_source/source/015_changelog.rst

     - Wallstreet Online is not supported anymore.
 Due to changes the historical data can only be downloaded for users, that log in into their account.
       You can use Ariva instead.

     - Ariva has for some indices different php paramters.
 They are supported now.

+    - The html-template file will be updated automatically.

 **New Features**